Hello!

 7. Sorting the tea leaves

 The final step in the tea factory process is sorting the tea leaves before they are packed.
-This involves the painstaking process of sifting through all the dried tea to remove any impurities, stems, seeds, or burnt leaves.
+This involves the careful process of sifting through all the dried tea to remove any impurities, stems, or unrolled leaves.

 Does Black Tea Processing Differ from Green Tea Processing and Other Teas?